ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 => "Bread"
 ```

-Side note: The lines `=> "Milk"` and `=> "Bread"` are indicating the return value of the previous code; it's just a way to notate what happens after writing some code.

 ### Updating Information

 We can also update elements with the square bracket syntax we looked at earlier.
-We access the index value that we would like to change, and then reassign a new value for that index with a  `=`
+We access the index value that we would like to change, and then reassign a new value for that index with a `=`.

 ```swift
 var shoppingList = ["Bread", "Cheese", "Milk", "Bacon"]